Course Outline

 Goal:

 You will demonstrate your competency and professional standard as an entry-level Clinical Exercise Physiologist.
 To do this you will undertake supervised work-integrated learning placements and perform the tasks of an Exercise Physiologist working in a professional setting.
-A key element of this assessment will be the collation of documents (Portfolio) demonstrating the attainment of the required clinical skills and competencies while meeting ESSA accreditation requirements.
+A key element of this assessment will be the collation of documents (Portfolio) demonstrating the attainment of the required clinical skills and competencies as set out in ESSA's accreditation requirements, professional standards and attributes and captured in the course learning outcomes.

 Product: Portfolio